 Calculating usage fees is part math, part science and part magic.

 But when you do it right, you can generate substantial revenue for your business, as big brands will pay tens of thousands of dollars in licensing fees on a single photo shoot.
-We go in depth on this in our Big Commercial Photography Bundle, teaching you how to maximize your revenue and be paid well for the value you contribute to corporate bottom lines.
+We go in depth on this in our Business of Commercial Photography Course, teaching you how to maximize your revenue and be paid well for the value you contribute to corporate bottom lines.